 In Minecraft, whether and entity is considered inside the frustum is based on the bounding box of the entity (in the isBoundingBoxInFrustum() method in the Frustum class).
 This causes a problem with large entities or unusual custom entities though because the model of an entity might extend well beyond the bounding box -- imagine a tail of a dinosaur that has the collision box just on its body.
 This causes a visual problem because if the entity goes to the edge of the view it will seem to suddenly disappear when the bounding box goes off screen even if other parts of the model could still be rendered on screen.

 Therefore, entities have a public boolean field called ignoreFrustumCheck.
-This should be set to false for those entities that have models that extend significantly beyond the bounding box of the entity.
+This should be set to true for those entities that have models that extend significantly beyond the bounding box of the entity.

 Draw The Texture Of An Item